Sai-Moen/TMInterface-AS-SaiMoen/site/index.md

 ### [Dev](dev.md)

-Whenever `import` works, I will document API's here (e.g. for giving callbacks to a custom bruteforce controller).
+When `import` starts working in TMInterface AngelScript, I will document API's here (e.g. for giving callbacks to a custom bruteforce controller).

 ---